CypElf/Blog/articles/Write Ups/CTF interIUT/Reverse/asmcoool.md

 ---
 title: Asmcoool
 date: 22/06/2021
+keywords:
+    - Reverse
-description: "In this challenge, we are given a simple assembly program and we need to understand it to find the flag."
+description: In this challenge, we are given a simple assembly program and we need to understand it to find the flag.
 author: Elf
 ---